GET HELP WITH YOUR COURSES

 Also, keep in mind that you are welcome to stop by at any time during a session, and can leave at any point.
 However, you should probably stop by early if you have a lot of questions.

 - What can a mentor help me with?

 Just about anything!

 While our drop-in mentors spend most of their sessions helping with homework or answering questions about course-specific content and concepts, they are also trained to provide academic skills support, such as advice on study tips and test-taking strategies for that course or academic discipline.
 If you are looking for dedicated academic skills support, check out our peer coaching program.

-- Is there any support offered for University College courses?
+- Is there any support offered for CAPS courses?

 Yes!
 To learn if mentoring support is available for your course, contact your instructor or Elizabeth Fogt, Director of Advising and Student Services, at email@example.com.